manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 If you go this route, remember to link the dev version of the manticore executor to `/usr/bin/php`.

+To disable Manticore Buddy, set the value to empty as shown in the example.

 <!-- intro -->
 ##### Example: